 10 Online Genealogy Resources You Have to Try

 How do I write a reason statement for this birth index entry?

 Index to birth record for Esta Heffley, daughter of Charles and Delia (Cartzdafner) Heffley, born in June 1881 in Madison, Ohio.
 Index mentions birth date and place and parent’s names.

 The index is one of a series of sources based on Esta being recorded in Madison County records twice.
 The first entry was because she was born without a name.
 The second entry was the recording of her selected name was with a name.
 She’s not a twin.
 She’s the only daughter born to these parents on this date.

 Now, is this the most solid proof statement around?

-Will someone else understand why I attached the source.
+Will someone else understand why I attached the source?
 Certainly.
 And that, my friends, is how this reason statement fits my guiding principle.
-Stay tuned for more examples.